-- adequate maintenance of workplace and equipment - appropriate ventilation, temperature control and lighting - suitable cleanliness and housekeeping standards - adequate workspace allocation - properly designed workstations - well maintained traffic routes and floors - appropriate fall protection - suitable glazing - safe access and egress (well maintained exits and entrances) - appropriate sanitary and washing facilities - separate toilet facilities for men and women - plentiful drinking water supply and cups - seating with an incorporated back rest - accommodation for keeping clothing clean and dry - facilities for changing, rest periods, hot drinks and meals preparation - showering facilities if the nature of an employees work requires this - appropriate first aid provision - appropriate emergency, fire and evacuation equipment and procedures.
+- adequate maintenance of workplace and equipment. - appropriate ventilation, temperature control and lighting. - suitable cleanliness and housekeeping standards. - adequate workspace allocation. - properly designed workstations. - well maintained traffic routes and floors. - appropriate fall protection. - suitable glazing. - safe access and egress (well-maintained exits and entrances). - appropriate sanitary and washing facilities. - separate toilet facilities for men and women. - plentiful drinking water supply and cups. - seating with an incorporated back rest. - accommodation for keeping clothing clean and dry. - facilities for changing, rest periods and hot drinks preparation. - appropriate first aid provision. - appropriate emergency, fire and evacuation equipment and procedures.

-The council recognises these responsibilities are required for any work whether on a remote work site, at their usual workplace or head office.
+The council recognises these responsibilities are required for any work whether on a remote work site or at their usual workplace.